 An Integral Component of MVetSci, The University of Edinburgh

-The Interventions Module will provide practical knowledge to complement the theoretical understanding gained from other modules of the online Conservation Medicine Cert/Dip MVetSci course.
+The Interventions Course will provide practical knowledge to complement the theoretical understanding gained from other courses of the online Conservation Medicine Cert/Dip MVetSci programme.

 MRes in Biodiversity, Evolution and Conservation

 Biodiversity is vital for providing food, fuel, clean water and other ecosystem services that our wellbeing depends upon.
 However, factors such as habitat loss and climate change are resulting in widespread loss of diversity and challenging the heath and persistence of ecosystems.
 This MRes provides training in scientific approaches to studying and preserving biodiversity.
 The research led programme covers both basic research on the evolutionary and ecological processes that produced our present biodiversity, and applied research on how to preserve this biodiversity in the future.

 The programme is based in UCL’s Department of Genetics, Evolution, and Environment and run in collaboration with the Natural History Museum and the Zoological Society of London’s Institute of Zoology.
 It thus provides unparalleled opportunities for students to learn and conduct research across the full breadth of pure and applied research in biodiversity.